apache/echarts-doc/en/option/series/treemap.md

 <br>
 **The rules for visual mapping**

-Treemap primarily focus on how to visually distinguish 『different levels』 from 『different categories in the same level』, which require to properly set 『rectangular color』,『border thickness』，『border color』and even『color saturation of rectangular』 and so on on each level.
+Treemap primarily focus on how to visually distinguish 『different levels』 from 『different categories in the same level』, which require to properly set 『rectangular color』,『border thickness』, 『border color』and even『color saturation of rectangular』 and so on on each level.

 Reference to [example](${galleryEditorPath}treemap-disk&edit=1&reset=1).
 The top level is divided by colors into several parts respectively in 『red』『green』『blue』and etc..
 Each color block is the next level, using color saturation to distinguish (reference to `colorSaturation`).
 The border of the outermost level of Rectangle is 『white』.
 The border of the next level rectangular is the processed result of current block color added with saturation（See `borderColorSaturation`）.